CodeGeneration2/ACEOB/README.md

 in the task of code efficiency optimization.

 ## ACEOB-Ori Dataset (https://github.com/CodeGeneration2/GEC-CG-DataSet)

-We utilized the data collected in Section 5.2 to systematically assemble the ACEOB-Ori dataset.
+We utilized the data collected to systematically assemble the ACEOB-Ori dataset.
 The Automatic Code Efficiency Optimization Benchmark Original (ACEOB-Ori) comprises:

 • A total of 5,262 problems.
 Each problem includes a Natural Language description (incorporating the problem